basalt-plateau/foam_pet_G1/readme.md

 # Foam pet
-This is a pet that can interact with Aptos from offline.
+Foam can interact with Aptos with offline bling
+like a "laptop", "desktop", etc.

 A Foam Pet with a Docker Vehicle or a PyPI vehicle
 can be adopted from here.

 ----

 ## Rules
-This is a friendly pet.
+This is a scholarly, friendly, loyal pet.
 Please be festive with your pet.
 Amicability, training, and cloning your pet is most likely legit.

-### Cytes, Tissues, Organs
-The aggregate of the licensing rules from Cytes, Tissues, Organs laboratories can be found at "vehicles/foam_pet/frontend_licenses.csv"

 ### Adoption Location
-The adoption location has rules for pets in the "./vehicles/foam_pet/[rules]" directory.
+The adoption location has rules for pets in the "foam_pet/[rules]" directory.
 At present, the rules are the "gpl-3.0-standalone License".

+### Laboratory Rules
+The aggregate of the licensing rules from these
+can be found at "foam_pet/frontend_licenses.csv".
+These pertain to the organelles, cytes, tissues,
+organs, organisms, climates, haciendas, towns,
+etc. of the Pet.

 ----